beerpwn/ctf/2019/BSidesSF_CTF/web/mixer/README.md

 To get the flag we now need to modify the json payload to be something like this:
 ### {"first_name":"paw","last_name":"paww","is_admin":1}

-First approach that i try was to just fuzz on the byte witch is responsible to encode the "0", but that doesn't work propelly.
+First approach that i try was to just fuzz on the byte witch is responsible to encode the "0", but that doesn't work properly.
 Also as the challnge say we need to have an exact match with 1.

 ![alt text](screen/chall_info.png)